By: Brett Shainfeld

 Quality maintenance records will vary in what they include, but if you keep your eyes out for the right things along the way you’ll save a lot of frustration.
 Often, just a few things can be major indicators of what’s to come for your vehicle.

 The obvious place to start is checking for and keeping track of accident reports.
 This includes everything from collisions where a ticket was written, all the way down to a discarded semi-truck tire smacking the front bumper and leaving a crack.
 On down the line, this kind of detailed information will help with insurance or vehicle issues that seemingly spring up out of the blue, but may actually be a result of the accident.
-Look for or include police reports, insurance reports, photos if available from after the accident, estimates from body shops and subsequent work order write-ups that may have come from repairs.
+Look for or include police reports, insurance reports, photos if available from after the accident, estimates from body shops, and subsequent work order write-ups that may have come from repairs.
 This type of information is crucial, and will do wonders to assuage buyers rather than saying, “Well, we got in a little fender bender but you can see that the car is fine now”.

 The second thing to look for and hold on to are service records.
 At the top of importance are service records that pertain to items related to the transmission and engine.
 Any type of service done on these should catch your eye and make you ask questions, and conversely, you should keep detailed records of your own encounters with these problems in anticipation of those same questions when you go to sell your vehicle.

-From there, it’s arguable that the next most important info to include are any recall corrections that may have affected your vehicle.
+From there, it’s arguable that the next most important info to include is any recall corrections that may have affected your vehicle.
 Since recalls are critical faults that a manufacturer has deemed such a mistake that they’re willing to correct the problem for free, they should be thought of with the utmost significance.
-Not only that, but showing that you stayed on top of your recall notices conveys that you were a responsible vehicle owner from the beginning.
+Not only that but showing that you stayed on top of your recall notices conveys that you were a responsible vehicle owner from the beginning.

 Going on down the list, there should be brake replacement information and air and fuel line filter records also implemented.
-Brake replacement information is useful when buying a used vehicle, as brakes can be pricey and being able to anticipate that cost can play into negotiating the final sale of the vehicle.
+Brake replacement information is useful when buying a used vehicle, as brakes can be pricey, and being able to anticipate that cost can play into negotiating the final sale of the vehicle.
 You’ll have a more firm idea as to the life cycle you can predict and stay vigilant in maintaining your brakes.
-Filters need to be regularly replaced as well, so noting that is useful not just for such a case but also so you can either demonstrate or make note of how much attention an owner put into their vehicle.
+Filters need to be regularly replaced as well, so noting that is useful not just for such a case but also so you can either demonstrate or make note of how much attention an owner puts into their vehicle.

-Other things to keep an eye include records on tires.
+Other things to keep an eye on include records on tires.
 Knowing the types of tires on the vehicle and the rough amount of tread remaining can assist in figuring costs that may be occurred within a relative time frame following the sale.

 Last, while it may seem tedious to do, having a record of oil changes can go a long way in establishing buyer confidence in your vehicle and should stick out if you’re looking to buy.
 Tracking information like the type of oil used in the change, the date of the oil change and the mileage are all pertinent pieces of information to include in your vehicle maintenance records.